PRISM: Probabilistic Runtime Insights and Scalable Performance Modeling for Large-Scale Distributed Training: PRISM: A Variability-Aware Performance Modeling Framework

+As Figure~\ref{fig:PRISM_framework} highlights, PRISM takes in three categories of information about the training job in order to form PRISM's context.
+The \emph{ workload} details specify model architecture operators and their dependencies, which together with the \emph{parallelization strategy} determine the structure of the Directed Acyclic Graph (DAG).
+The cluster's \emph{hardware topology} then informs the physical constraints and network links, informing how PRISM scopes its duration pools.

-\underline{Model Architecture.} PRISM requires specification of the model architecture, including the operators and their dependencies.
-We mainly focus on LLMs following the transformer architecture in this work, although PRISM can be generalized across workloads.
-Taking an LLM as an example, we input the model definition and dependencies between blocks, as shown.
+\textit{Workload.} PRISM requires specification of the model architecture, including the operators and their dependencies.
+For a given LLM, we input the model definition and the dependencies between computational blocks (e.g., attention, feed-forward, normalization layers), which determine the sequential and parallel structure of the DAG.
+While we highlight LLMs in this work, PRISM generalizes across workloads.

-\underline{Parallelization Strategy.} PRISM requires knowledge of the parallelization strategy used during training.
-Parallelization strategy involves how a model is divided over the available compute nodes.
-Typical model sharding strategies include data parallel (model is replicated, data is sharded) and model parallel (data is replicated, model is sharded).
-However much work has been done to optimize the partitioning of compute and communication across GPU ranks.
-Today's state-of-art parallelization strategies typically include a hierarchical combination of Data Parallelism (DP), Tensor Parallelism (TP), Pipeline Parallelism (PP), and Context Parallelism (CP)~\cite{huang2019gpipe, kim2023bpipe, narayanan2021megatron, pal2019ddp, qi2023zerobubble, rasley2020deepspeed, yang2025cp, zhao2023fsdp, zheng2022alpa}.
+\textit{Parallelization.} PRISM requires knowledge of the parallelization strategy, which determines how the model and data are partitioned across GPU ranks and directly shapes the communication patterns that the framework must model.
+State-of-the-art training typically uses a hierarchical combination of parallelisms, such as Data Parallelism (DP), Tensor Parallelism (TP), Pipeline Parallelism (PP), and Context Parallelism (CP)~\cite{huang2019gpipe, kim2023bpipe, narayanan2021megatron, pal2019ddp, zbv, rasley2020deepspeed, yang2025cp, zhao2023fsdp, zheng2022alpa}.
+Each strategy introduces distinct communication primitives with different latency characteristics:

-Tensor Parallelism (TP) is a form of model parallelism that splits a tensor calculation over multiple GPU ranks.
-TP is often used within a node (i.e., DGX Box) to take advantage of high bandwidth to minimize the costly exposed AllGather and ReduceScatter communication operations.

-Pipeline Parallelism (PP) assigns different shards of the model to different GPUs and passes information from one stage to the next.
-Microbatch scaling is a commonly-used technique to minimize the pipeline bubble, or idle time, spent waiting for data from the previous stage.
-The effectiveness of pipeline parallelism is often determined by the pipeline schedule used (i.e., 1F1B~\cite{kim2023bpipe}, ZBV~\cite{qi2023zerobubble}), which governs how the forward and backward pass calculations are interleaved across GPUs.

-Context Parallelism (CP) is a form of data parallelism designed for long-context LLMs, where each stage operates on a different section of the context~\cite{yang2025cp}.
-By splitting the model along the sequence length dimensions, CP aims to reduce out-of-memory errors.
-All pipeline strategies can be specified as a size, indicating how many ranks participate in that group as detailed further in Section \ref{sec4}.

-\underline{Hardware Specification.} Hardware specification and configuration is also necessary as an input to the PRISM framework.
-The user must specify the hardware platforms they are running on (e.g., V100, A100, H100 GPUs), as well as the topology of the datacenter they are situated in.
-Datacenter topology is specified by number of compute nodes, networking bandwidth of various links/switches, and relative placement of the compute configuration.